ossillate-inc/packj/README.md

 # <img src="https://www.svgrepo.com/show/255045/box-package.svg" width="45"/>&nbsp;<span style="font-size: 42px"> Packj</span>

-*packj* (pronounced package) is a standalone tool to vet open-source software packages for "risky" attributes that make them vulnerable to supply chain attacks.
+*packj* (pronounced package) is a standalone command line (CLI) tool to vet open-source software packages for "risky" attributes that make them vulnerable to supply chain attacks.

-## Risky attributes

-packj vets for several code and metadata attributes, including

-- Use of sensitive APIs, such as ```exec```
-- Correctness and validity of author email (for 2FA)
-- Presence and validity of public source repo

-packj has been developed by cybersecurity researchers at [Ossillate Inc.](https://ossillate.com) to help developers mitigate risks of supply chain attacks when sourcing untrusted third-party open-source software dependencies.

 ## Usage

+Packj accepts two input args:
+* name of the registry or package manager, pypi or npm
+* name of the package to be vetted

+*NOTE* Packj has only been tested on Linux.

 ```
 $ python main.py pypi KrisQian